 A primary source is these tips in a Downloadable Template from Patrick O'Keefe.

-Here is a link to the group, Atlanta Soccer Friends, on LinkedIn.
+The group, Atlanta Soccer Friends, is on LinkedIn.

 Managing Your Online Community / Online Forum.

 LinkedIn is for business.
 Soccer is for fun.
 The intent of the group is to expand business and soccer connections for fun and business benefit.
 Please do not post any item that might not be welcome in this group.

 Feel free to post about teams needing players, players needing teams, new teams, new leagues, places to play game or find a scrimmage.
 You may brag about the game your team won, even if it is Tottenham Hotspurs.